Learn more about the Bavaria+ Lombardia program

 Additional Costs

-You will need to pay for your flight to Germany/Italy, transportation to and from the airport, food that is not included in the program and other incidentals.
+Students will pay for their own flight to and from Germany/Italy, meals that are not included in the Program Fee, and other personal incidentals

 Scholarships